Incorporation of a company - Incorporation of a company

 - Articles of association required

-- Commercial name required: choice of name + reference to corporate purpose (optional) + Lda./Limitada (which stands for “Private Limited Liability Company”)
+- Firm name: choice of denomination or denomination and names/firms of shareholders or names/firm names of shareholders + Lda./Limitada (which stands for “Private Limited Liability Company”)

 Joint-stock Limited Liability Company (Sociedade Anónima) Natural Persons or Legal Entities - Company: business through a company (incorporation required)